-- Felting Needle (I used a Coarse #36 twisted)
+- Felting Needle (here used Coarse #36 twisted)

-- Cavity Resist - Basically something to go inside to create the cavity space, use something the wool will not felt to (I used a dog ball, you can use a bundle of taped up plastic packaging, tin foil etc.).
+- Cavity Resist - Basically something to go inside to create the cavity space, use something the wool will not felt to (such as a dog ball, you can use a bundle of taped up plastic packaging, tin foil etc.).

-- A washing machine and something to wash in with your geode that you don't mind if it gets a bit fluffy!
-I usually put with a hot towel wash.
+- A washing machine and something to wash in with your geode that you don't mind if it gets a bit fluffy! (such as a hot towel wash).

 Handling Batts Tips: Wool batts are made of lots of thin layers of wool fibres, and have a grain to them.
 Spread out your piece of batt flat if you can, and then gently pull at the surface, you should be able to take off a layer.
 You can take a thin or thick layer in this way.